Bull on tracks disrupts trains between Newark and New York

 It wasn’t the first time a bull has been loose in Newark.

-In 2006, it took authorities 10 hours to capture a bull roaming around the city, according to NBC News.
-Two years before that a steer escaped a slaughterhouse and wandered around Newark before it was captured and sent to a sanctuary, NBC reported.
+In 2006, it took authorities 10 hours to capture a bull roaming around the city.
+Two years before that a steer escaped a slaughterhouse and wandered around Newark before it was captured and sent to a sanctuary.